mentalmove/ShuntingYard/README.md

 - **Javascript** is a completely dynamic language, having functions being so-called _First Class Citizens_.
 - **PHP** is a typeless language (there is at least no general distinction between numbers and strings) with an emphasis on collection based operations.
+- **Ruby** is an _Object Oriented Language_.
+This is much more than _A language supporting Object Oriented Programming_; in Ruby, so-called primitive types, the values of primitive types or even classes are objects.
+As a result, the Ruby application's code is the shortest in this collection.
 - **Swift**, even though the youngest in this formation, is quite conservative and extremely typesafe.